Facing Drug Charges in Bradenton? Get Guidance That Protects Your Future

 For eligible first-time offenders facing drug crimes charges in Manatee County, specialized programs offer a route to avoiding a permanent felony conviction.

 Pre-Trial Intervention (PTI): This program is available for certain first-time, non-violent offenders.
-Successful completion of community service, counseling, and drug testing results in the criminal charges being dismissed, allowing for record sealing.
+Successful completion of community service, counseling, and drug testing can result in the criminal charges being dismissed, allowing for record sealing when Florida law permits.

 Adult Drug Court: This problem-solving court is voluntary and provides intensive judicial supervision, mandatory treatment, and frequent drug testing.
 While demanding, successful completion can result in the charges being dismissed or adjudication being withheld.